BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 I took this photo from that seat or right nearby:<br/>
 <img src="https://bradleyculley.github.io/images/Binghamton-Park-3.jpg" />
 <br/>
-I think the branches running across the photo are the branches of the tree.
+I think the branches in the foreground are the branches of the tree.
 </p>

 <hr/>